axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/portal-header/index.rst

 .. note::

-   Permission :bdg-ref-warning:`🔑UserCreateOwnAbsence <UserCreateOwnAbsence>` or :bdg-ref-warning:`🔑UserCreateAbsence <UserCreateAbsence>` is required to use this feature.
+   The permission :bdg-ref-warning:`🔑UserCreateOwnAbsence <UserCreateOwnAbsence>` or :bdg-ref-warning:`🔑UserCreateAbsence <UserCreateAbsence>` is required to use this feature.

 HowTo: Set substitute
 ^^^^^^^^^^^^^^^^^^^^^